 - Prevents direct friction and collision with baby’s head; adjustable fit with rear side Velcro; interior cotton lining for breathable, comfortable fit

-- Only three ounces it may add a little weight to baby’s head
+- At three ounces it may add a little weight to baby’s head

 - Measure: Use a sewing(soft) tape measure or a string to measure the circumference of your child’s head for accuracy.

 - Place: Be sure the brim of their bike helmet sits about two finger widths above their eyebrow and stays level on your child’s head.